FAQs

 Do I need to hire a lawyer to submit a claim for compensation?

-If the proposed Settlement is approved by the Federal Court, resources and supports will be available to help you submit your claim for compensation.
+Resources and supports will be available to help you submit your Claim for compensation.

-You can hire your own lawyer to help prepare your claim for compensation.
-Class Members will be able to hire any Canadian lawyer to assist with their claims.
+You can hire your own lawyer to help prepare your Claim for compensation.
+Class Members will be able to hire any Canadian lawyer to assist with their Claim.

-Class Counsel fees, if approved, are separate from direct legal support for claims assistance, available to Class Members under the proposed Settlement.
+Class Counsel fees are separate from direct legal support for Claims assistance, available to Class Members under the Settlement.

-If the proposed Settlement is approved, Canada will pay lawyers who assist Class Members with their claims an amount up to 5% (plus tax) of the compensation awarded, inclusive of disbursements.
+Canada will pay lawyers who assist Class Members with their Claims an amount up to 5% (plus tax) of the compensation awarded, inclusive of disbursements.
 Lawyers assisting Class Members with their applications for compensation can ask the Federal Court to approve up to an additional 5% (plus tax) in legal fees, inclusive of disbursements.
 These amounts will be paid separately by Canada.
 These fees will not be deducted from any Class Member’s compensation.